victorokech/cloudinary-content-aware/README.md

 </a></p>

 <h1 align="center">
- Content Aware Media Crop Platform
+ Content-Aware Media Crop Platform
 </h1>

 Cloudinary is a Software-as-a-Service (SaaS) solution for managing all your web or mobile application’s media assets in the cloud.
-Cloudinary offers an end-to-end solution for all your image and video needs, including the upload, storage, administration, transformation and optimized delivery.
+Cloudinary offers an end-to-end solution for all your image and video needs, including upload, storage, administration, transformation and optimized delivery.

 ## Introduction